mithril-security/blindai/client/docs/interface.md

 # BlindAI Client
 ## Introduction
-blindai client is a python package that simplifies the connection to BlindAI inference server from python client applications, by providing a simple interface for it.
+BlindAI client is a python package that simplifies the connection to BlindAI inference server from python client applications, by providing a simple interface for it.

 ## BlindAiClient